-- Tell you at least 30 days before we make the change to the Drug List or - Let you know and give you a 30-day supply of the drug in an outpatient setting and 31-day supply of the drug in a long-term care facility after you ask for a refill.
+- Tell you at least 30 days before we make the change to the Drug List or - Let you know and give you a 30-day supply of the drug after you ask for a refill.

 This will give you time to talk to your doctor or other prescriber.
-He or she can help you decide:
+They can help you decide:

-- If there is a similar drug on the Drug List you can take instead or - Whether to ask for an exception from these changes.
-To learn more about asking for exceptions, see Chapter 9.
+- If there is a similar drug on the Drug List you can take instead or - Whether to ask for an exception from these changes to continue covering the drug or the version of the drug you have been taking.
+To learn more about asking for exceptions, refer to Chapter 9.